Probate is granted to executors allowing them to deal with an estate.

 When is a Grant of Probate not needed?

-There are certain assets that either don’t pass under the Will, or may be released without a Grant (at the discretion of the asset holders).
+So for example, there are certain assets that either don’t pass under the Will (joint bank accounts, and property held as joint tenants), or may be released without a Grant (at the discretion of the asset holders eg small bank balances).

 Do I need Probate for Joint Assets?

 Where the deceased owned assets in joint names with another person, these will normally pass to the surviving joint owner automatically.
 This is a legal process called the right of survivorship.
-It applies to all joint assets including houses owned as joint tenants.
+It applies to all joint assets including houses owned as joint tenants (as opposed to tenants in common).

 Do I need probate where the estate value is low?